Johan794/ec2-aws-terraform/Readme.md

-# EC2 aws with terraform
+# EC2 aws with terraform  using modules
-In this repo you will see how to deploy an EC2 instance with a subnet using terraform. <br>
+In this repo you will see how to deploy an EC2 instance  set in a new module with a subnet using terraform. <br>

 ## Configuration 👓